regevs/factorial_hmm/README.md

 FactorialHMM is a Python package for fast exact inference in Factorial Hidden Markov Models.

+FactorialHMM is freely available for academic use.
+A specific license must be obtained for any commercial or for-profit organization or for any web-diffusion purpose.

 Our package allows:
 * Simulating directly from the model
 * Simulating from the posterior distribution of states given the observations